⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Bitcoin Mining

-Revenue from designing, manufacturing, and installing power distribution equipment and electrical products.
+Sales from designing and manufacturing power distribution and electrical products.

 🎯 WHY THIS MATTERS